charleshamesse/ovitrap-monitor-server/README.md

 - should allow to flag captures for deletion
 - S3 bucket: objects are currently public. should edit CORS policy to include only this app's domain name
 - Netlify and Heroku are great
+- App name is  "captures" as a leftover from previous naming but it should not be a problem.
+Model name is now "Record"